xeger/kos-ramp/boot/README.md

 ============================================

 This program is intended to manage any kind of craft without needing to access the archive in real-time.

-It can update RAMP code on ship's drive, extend antennas to reach Kerbal Space Center and also look for a ship specific mission file.
-When no connection to KSC is available, it will work off-line without prejudice.
+It can update RAMP code on ship's drive, extend antennas to reach Kerbal Space Center and also look for a ship-specific mission file.
+When no connection to KSC is available, it will work offline without prejudice.

 Folder structure
 ----------------